FerAmbriz/AutoMethyc/README.md

   <img src="https://github.com/FerAmbriz/AutoMethyc/blob/master/img/AutoMethyc.png" width="200px" height="auto">
 </p>

-AutoMethyc is an integrative pipeline to methylation analysis from raw paired-end sequences obtained from massive parallel bisulfite sequencing.
+AutoMethyc is an integrative pipeline to methylation analysis from massive parallel bisulfite sequencing.
+This pipeline provide and comparative approach and integrative analysis to identify level of methylation, porcentage and normalization with z-score, and detection of variants.

+IMAAGE

+## Requeriment

+To run Authometyc algorithms, you need:
+a) Fastq files (control and samples)
+b) Bed (optional)
+c) Reference genome (humans and other species)

 ## Install

+Automethyc can be created in two forms.
+We recommend use docker

-### Install with Docker
+### Install with Docker (recommended)

-We created a [docker container](https://hub.docker.com/r/ambrizbiotech/automethyc) with all the necessary dependencies to run the program in order to provide a portable and self-sufficient container.
+Pull the authometyc image in docker hub [docker container](https://hub.docker.com/r/ambrizbiotech/automethyc) which containt all dependices to run the algorithm.
 To install it you need to have [docker installed](https://docs.docker.com/engine/install/) and then download the docker image.

 ```
 docker pull ambrizbiotech/automethyc
 ```
 ### Local installation

-For this installation option is necessary to install all the dependencies detailed in greater detail in the [documentation](https://github.com/FerAmbriz/AutoMethyc/blob/master/Documentation.pdf)
+For this option, it is necessary to install all dependencies, see [documentation](https://github.com/FerAmbriz/AutoMethyc/blob/master/Documentation.pdf)

 Once the dependencies are installed, move the dependencies in the `scr` folder to the $PATH
 ```